nur1popcorn/Irrlicht/README.md

 - public abstract class pk implements m
 + public abstract class sn implements n
 {
+...
 -   public double p;
 +   public double m;
 -   public double q;
 +   public double n;
 -   public double r;
 +   public double o;
+...
 }
 ```

-The structure stays the same but the names change, here is where Irrlicht comes into play.
+The structure stays the same but the names change, here is where *Irrlicht* comes into play.
-It analyses the structure you give it and tries to find this pattern within the obfuscated classes.
+It analyses the given structure and tries to find this pattern within the obfuscated classes.

-Irrlicht will then through [`Wrapper`](https://github.com/nur1popcorn/Irrlicht)s make this code accessible to you.
+*Irrlicht* will then through [`Wrapper`](https://github.com/nur1popcorn/Irrlicht)s make this code accessible to you.

 Still don't get it?<br/>
 Well, too bad for you.
 Go somewhere else.<br/>
-Just kidding you can contact me [here](https://github.com/nur1popcorn/Irrlicht) and i will try my best to explain it to you.
+Just kidding you can contact me [here](https://github.com/nur1popcorn/Irrlicht) and I will try my best to explain it to you.

 ## Features
-The most important characteristics of Irrlicht are:
+The most important characteristics of *Irrlicht* are:
 - Quality
 - Cross version compatibility  "write it once, use it always"
-- Easy usability while maintaining a high level of customize-ability
+- Easy usability while maintaining a high level of customizability
 - High probability for mod support

 ## Getting started

 Now its time to enter the playground.
-These few guides will give you some advice on the more basic stuff:
+These few guides will give you some advice on the basics stuff:

 ### Mapper